 where $\pi_N$ and $\pi_{N-1}$ are the monic polynomials with respect to the measure $e^{-NV(x)}dx$ on $\R$ of degree $N$ and $N-1$ respectively and

-Observe that, $\f_V$ is exactly the first row of the solution $Y_N$ of the orthogonal polynomial Riemann-Hilbert problem whose solution is derived in detail in \cite{DKMVZ}.
-In particular from their results, one can extract the universal oscillatory behavior of the function $\f_V$ and $\g_V$ in the bulk which indicates strongly that the approach we present for the sine process could be generalized and would provide a way to show that the limiting chaos measure has the same law for a large class of potentials $V$.
+Observe that, apart from the weight $e^{-NV(x)/2}$, $\f_V$ is exactly the first column of the solution $Y_N$ of the orthogonal polynomial Riemann-Hilbert problem, whose solution is derived in great detail in \cite{DKMVZ}.
+In particular from their results, one can extract the universal oscillatory behavior of the functions $\f_V$ and $\g_V$ in the bulk, which indicates strongly that the approach we present for the sine process could be generalized and would provide a way to show that the limiting chaos measure has the same law for a large class of potentials $V$.
 However, turning this heuristic into a rigorous computation is rather technical and we leave it as an open problem for future work.